Pol Pot: Establishing the new government: 1975

 On 20 April 1975, three days after Phnom Penh fell, Pol Pot secretly arrived in the abandoned city.
 Along with other Khmer Rouge leaders, he based himself in the railway station, which was easy to defend.
 In early May, they moved their headquarters to the former Finance Ministry building.
 The party leadership soon held a meeting at the Silver Pagoda, where they agreed that raising agricultural production should be their government's top priority.
 Pol Pot declared that "agriculture is key both to nation-building and to national defence"; he believed that unless Cambodia could develop swiftly then it would be vulnerable to Vietnamese domination, as it had been in the past.
 Their goal was to reach 70 to 80% farm mechanisation in five to ten years, and a modern industrial base in fifteen to twenty years.
 As part of this project, Pol Pot saw it as imperative that they develop means of ensuring that the farming population worked harder than before.

-The Khmer Rouge wanted to establish Cambodia as a self-sufficient state.
+The autarkic Khmer Rouge wanted to establish Cambodia as a self-sufficient, agricultural state.
 They did not reject foreign assistance altogether, although they regarded it as pernicious.
 While China supplied them with substantial food aid, this was not publicly acknowledged.
 Shortly after the taking of Phnom Penh, Ieng Sary travelled to Beijing, negotiating the provision of 13,300 tons of Chinese weaponry to Cambodia.
 At the National Congress meeting in April, the Khmer Rouge declared that it would not permit any foreign military bases on Cambodian soil, a threat to Vietnam, which still had 20,000 troops in Cambodia.
 To quell tensions arising from recent territorial clashes with Vietnamese soldiers over the disputed Wai Island, Pol Pot, Nuon Chea, and Ieng Sary travelled secretly to Hanoi in May, where they proposed a Friendship Treaty between the two countries.
 In the short term, this successfully eased tensions.
 After Hanoi, Pol Pot proceeded to Beijing, again in secret.
 There he met with Mao and then Deng.
 Although communication with Mao was hindered by the reliance on translators, Mao warned the younger Cambodian against uncritically imitating the path to socialism pursued by China or any other country, and advised him to avoid repeating the drastic measures that the Khmer Rouge had imposed before.
 In China, Pol Pot also received medical treatment for his malaria and gastric ailments.
 Pol Pot then travelled to North Korea, meeting with Kim Il Sung.
 In mid-July he returned to Cambodia, and spent August touring the South-Western and Eastern Zones.